torvalds/linux/Documentation/arm/samsung-s3c24xx/overview.rst

   Files in here are either common to all the s3c24xx family, or are common to only some of them with names to indicate this status.
-The files that are not common to all are generally named with the initial cpu they support in the series to ensure a short name without any possibility of confusion with newer devices.
+The files that are yest common to all are generally named with the initial cpu they support in the series to ensure a short name without any possibility of confusion with newer devices.

-  As an example, initially s3c244x would cover s3c2440 and s3c2442, but with the s3c2443 which does not share many of the same drivers in this directory, the name becomes invalid.
+  As an example, initially s3c244x would cover s3c2440 and s3c2442, but with the s3c2443 which does yest share many of the same drivers in this directory, the name becomes invalid.
 We stick to s3c2440-<x>
   to indicate a driver that is s3c2440 and s3c2442 compatible.